dbeniteze/PCT-CNN-LSTM-SP500-Close/README.md

 # PCT-CNN-LSTM-SP500-Close
-Percent change SP500 close price using CNN-LSTM neural network
+Predict percent change SP500 close price using CNN-LSTM neural network

-Model has been trained with the last 10 years SP500 data (2481 samples)
+Model has been trained with the last 10 years SP500 data (2481 samples) from Yahoo Finance API

 ### Train data:
   - 80% samples